Gailor Hunt Has Been Recognized As One Of The BEST Family Law Firms By Raleigh Residents Three Years In A Row!

 What if you are the parent with the substance abuse problem, or what if you are being accused of having a problem?

-First, if you find yourself turning to drugs or alcohol, get the help you need.
+First, if you find yourself turning to drugs or alcohol, seek professional help immediately.
+Resources like Alcoholics Anonymous (AA), Narcotics Anonymous (NA), or professional counseling and rehabilitation services can be life-changing.
 Depending upon the situation, treatment may involve counseling, AA, or rehabilitation whether inpatient or outpatient.

 While seeking treatment may temporarily affect your custody arrangements – for example, your custodial time might be supervised until you can prove that you are sober and/or clean for a given length of time – recognize that this temporary solution allows you to preserve your relationship with your children, while allowing you the time you need to get the help that you need.
-The beauty of child custody is it is not set in stone.
-Even if you have a court order, in North Carolina, custody schedules are modifiable until your children turn 18.
+Remember, courts prioritize the best interests of the children and often view genuine efforts to seek help positively.

 If you believe that you do not have a problem, and that your child’s other parent is making false accusations in order to gain an advantage in the custody case, it may be time to take proactive steps to combat their accusations.
 For example, you might quit drinking altogether, and/or agree to wear a continuous monitoring bracelet in order to prove that you are alcohol-free.